Configuration#

 File#

-is an interface for creating special configuration files.
+git config is an interface for creating special configuration files.
 You can modify these files manually, and this section provides an overview of the available options.
 There is a special section in the official documentation that explains how to manage Git configuration files.

 Several files regulate Git’s behavior: